 EASTON, MASSACHUSETTS -- First the sales manager, I guess that's who it was we were never introduced, told me that my truck will end up at Everett's junk yard.
 Thanks for your opinion.
-David H., our salesman, showed us the 2010 certified pre owned F150.
+David **, our salesman, showed us the 2010 certified pre owned F150.
 He explained the "certified pre owned warranty" as having a 12 month / 12,000 mile total coverage comprehensive warranty and then the remainder of the 7 year 100,000 mile warranty with a $100 deductible.
-He said it in a way that my wife and I understood it to mean no deductible for the first 12 months, boy where we misguided.
+He said it in a way that my wife and I understood it to mean no deductible for the first 12 months, boy were we misguided.
 What a lie!!!

 When the negotiations were at a stalemate we were given the David & friend dog and pony show.
 A second salesman came over and said he needed the keys to the truck to show it to another customer, even though the key tag said there was a second set, but he needed these keys.
 My wife and I called his bluff and followed the second salesman out to the truck, son of a gun, there was no customer there.
 David then came out and grabbed the keys from his partner and gave us a dirty look.

 The day after we bought the truck it developed a rumbling noise so I brought it in for service.
-James S., the service consultant, was pleasant and engaged in small talk,( the pleasantness soon ended) I told him I intended to use it as a truck and a tow vehicle for my boat.
+James **, the service consultant, was pleasant and engaged in small talk,( the pleasantness soon ended) I told him I intended to use it as a truck and a tow vehicle for my boat.
 He told me that there was a service bulletin on my problem and they only had to install shims to realign the drive-shaft.

 I went back to the dealer with the same problem as well as a ratcheting noise with the door locks and the 12 volt outlet was falling apart.
-James now informed me that there was a $!00 deductible and with all this stuff (3 items) the truck would have to stay over night even though it was 8:45 am and I had an appointment.
+James now informed me that there was a $100 deductible and with all this stuff (3 items) the truck would have to stay over night even though it was 8:45 am and I had an appointment.
 It was there for 4 days!!
 He said he waived the deductible previously because he was being a nice guy.
-I went to David H. to ask about the 12,000 mile/12mo. "certified pre owned warranty" and we ended up arguing.
+I went to David ** to ask about the 12,000 mile/12mo. "certified pre owned warranty" and we ended up arguing.
 David walked away saying "huh, he doesn't even know what a ** warranty is".
 Thanks for the insult David.
 So I got stiffed for the $100.

 On the transmission I was told the because it was "reprogrammed" the transmission had to learn my driving habits and it could take 500 to 700 miles to adjust, even though I drove it 800 miles after it was "reprogrammed".
 The truck has now been driven about 900 miles and it slams more and harder than ever!
 I have a bad back and the problem is now at the point that it bothers my back when it slams.
 James claimed that Ford says that the transmission is normal.

 I worked at a dealership during my high school years and I remember that whenever the dealership couldn't or didn't want to fix a problem, they would just lie and tell the customer that whatever the issue was that the vehicle was normal.
 That dealership is no longer in business.
 I guess the places and people may change but the lies live on.
 As does the ratcheting noise on my door locks.